NBC's Brian Williams recants story about Iraq incident after soldiers protest

 He said he supposed that repeatedly watching a video of himself inspecting the impact damage, plus "the fog of memory over 12 years," made him conflate and misremember events, some of which took place in a thick "Orange Crush" sandstorm.

-"Nobody's trying to steal anyone's valor," he wrote.
+"Nobody's trying to steal anyone's valour," he wrote.
 "Quite the contrary: I was and remain a civilian journalist covering the stories of those who volunteered for duty."

 An NBC spokeswoman pointed Reuters to Williams' statement when asked for any further comment on the matter.